the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 [Vagrant](https://www.vagrantup.com/) is a tool which *"enables users to create and configure lightweight, reproducible, and portable development environments"*.
 In this context, an environment is a virtual machine (its CPUs, RAM, networking and so on) and the machines state (operating system, packages).
+Vagrant can set up virtual machines using text scripts, instead of pointing and clicking through a graphical user interface.
+This makes it particularly useful for automating the process of setting up virtual machines and making that process reproducible.
 (rr-renv-vm-vagrant-details)=
 ### How Vagrant Works